How a Pet Stop Pet Fence System Works

 San Antonio Dog Fence’s Promise to You

-As your local pet fencing experts and fellow pet-lovers, we take our job seriously.
+As your local pet fencing experts and fellow pet lovers, we take our job seriously.
 When you purchase an underground pet fencing system from San Antonio Dog Fence, you’re entrusting your pet’s safety to us and our products.
-That’s why we’re proud to be a Pet Stop® dealer, providing you with 100% Made in the USA products to ensure quality and reliability.
+That’s why we’re proud to be a Pet Stop® dealer, providing you with products Manufactured in the USA from imported raw materials to ensure quality and reliability.

 We’re confident that when you choose a professionally installed electronic pet fence system from us, you’re getting the very best in pet containment and customer service.
 Whether you’re looking for an outdoor pet containment system or an indoor pet containment solution, contact us today to find out how San Antonio Dog Fence can help keep your pets safe and secure.
 We look forward to working with you and meeting your pet!